Ying Bu: Chu–Han Contention

 In the fourth lunar month of 206 BC, the rulers of the Eighteen Kingdoms returned to their respective domains.
 Xiang Yu ostensibly promoted King Huai II of Chu to a more honorific title of "Emperor Yi of Chu", and moved him to Changsha, effectively sending the puppet ruler into exile.
 Xiang Yu then secretly ordered Ying Bu to kill Emperor Yi, and Ying Bu intercepted the emperor at Chen County (郴縣; present-day Chenzhou, Hunan) and killed him.

 In 205 BC, Tian Rong (田榮) started a rebellion in Qi so Xiang Yu led an army to attack him.
 Xiang Yu requested reinforcements from Ying Bu, but the latter claimed that he was ill and instead sent his subordinates and a few thousand troops to assist Xiang Yu.
 At the same time, Liu Bang (King of Han) formed an alliance with five other kings and took advantage of Xiang Yu's absence to attack and seize the latter's capital Pengcheng (彭城; present-day Xuzhou, Jiangsu).
 When Xiang Yu asked help from Ying Bu, the latter claimed that he was ill again and refused to aid Xiang Yu.
 Xiang Yu was displeased with Ying Bu and sent a messenger to summon the latter but Ying Bu became afraid and refused to go.
 Xiang Yu did not attack Ying Bu because he faced the threats of Qi and Zhao, and Liu Bang in the west, and also because he felt that Ying Bu was a talent and wanted the latter to remain on his side.

 In late 205 BC, Xiang Yu defeated Liu Bang at the Battle of Pengcheng and Liu was forced to retreat to Yu (虞).
 Liu Bang told his followers, "People like you are not worthy to discuss great plans with me."
 One of Liu Bang's advisors, Sui He (隨何), asked why, and Liu Bang replied, "Who can help me go to Huainan and persuade (Ying Bu) to betray Chu, and keep Xiang Yu occupied in Qi for several months, then I can easily take control of the empire."
 Sui He volunteered for the mission and brought 20 escorts to Huainan.
-Three days after reaching his destination, Sui He had yet to see Ying Bu, so he said to Ying Bu's advisor, "The king refuses to see me because Chu is powerful and Han is weak.
+Three days after reaching his destination, Sui He had yet to see Ying Bu, so he said to Ying Bu's advisor and henchmen, "The king refuses to see me because Chu is powerful and Han is weak.
 This is exactly the reason why I'm here.
 Why don't you allow me to meet him first?
 If what I've said is true, then that's what he wishes to hear.
 If what I've said is false, then me and my 20 men are willing to die in Huainan to prove that your king is against Han and loyal to Chu."
 The advisor relayed Sui He's message to Ying Bu, and Ying agreed to meet Sui He.